Tjoosten/Website-scouts/README.md

 **Bv.
 15.09 Trusty Thar**

-15 = Day

-09 = Month

-Name = Some character and name of a animal
+15 = Day, 09 = Month, Name = Some character and name of a animal

 License
 =================